Building your site manually is a recipe for underperformance and frustration. It’s time to automate your blog.

 The tool is free to use, but it will give you a few tasks you can complete each month.
 If you’re looking to get more jobs done, you’d need to get on one of the premium plans, which are still available.

 3. Hire a General Virtual Assistant (GVA) to Accelerate Your Blogging Success

-If you can afford it, hiring a GVA can be a giant step towards higher productivity and success in the blogosphere.
+If you can afford it, hiring a GVA can be a giant step toward higher productivity and success in the blogosphere.

 I first heard about the concept of a GVA from an excellent book called Virtual Freedom by Chris Ducker.